janosgyerik/code-reviews-in-practice/writing-markdown-well.md

 - Simplicity
 - Compatibility

+TODO: maybe instead of the following intro sub-sections, just go ahead with the final text.

+### Readability

 5 equivalent ways of writing a document title:

     Document    Document    Document    # Document  #Document
     =           ===         ========

+Which is the most readable?

+---

+Valid markdown examples, but which one is easier to read?

+    -Requirements
+    -Building
+    -Running

+### Semantic correctness

+TODO

+### Simplicity

+TODO

+### Compatibility

+TODO

 Headings
 --------